-Alibaba’s Chinese online retail store, Taobao, has suffered a data breach exposing 1.1 billion pieces of customer data including user IDs and mobile phone numbers.
+Alibaba’s Chinese online retail store, Taobao, has suffered a data leak exposing 1.1 billion pieces of customer data including user IDs and mobile phone numbers.
 The information was collected using a web crawler deployed to Taobao’s site in November 2019.
 Reports say that no encrypted information such as passwords was obtained.

 About 925 million people use Alibaba’s Chinese retail platform at least once a month, according to the company.
 The fact that so many mobile phone numbers were leaked could potentially result in a huge surge in identity theft-related crimes.